GuidoRial/system-design-patterns/messaging/priority-queue.md

 - Decide whether all high priority items must be processed before any lower priority items.
 If the messages are processed by a single pool of consumers, you have to provide a mechanism that can preempt and suspend a task that's handling a low priority message if a higher priority message enters the queue.

-I- n the multiple queue approach, when you use a single pool of consumer processes that listen on all queues rather than a dedicated consumer pool for each queue, the consumer must apply an algorithm that ensures it always services messages from higher priority queues before messages from lower priority queues.
+- In the multiple queue approach, when you use a single pool of consumer processes that listen on all queues rather than a dedicated consumer pool for each queue, the consumer must apply an algorithm that ensures it always services messages from higher priority queues before messages from lower priority queues.

-Monitor the processing speed on high and low priority queues to ensure that messages in those queues are processed at the expected rates.
+- Monitor the processing speed on high and low priority queues to ensure that messages in those queues are processed at the expected rates.

 - If you need to guarantee that low priority messages will be processed, implement the multiple message queue approach with multiple pools of consumers.
 Alternatively, in a queue that supports message prioritization, you can dynamically increase the priority of a queued message as it ages.
 However, this approach depends on the message queue providing this feature.